Krakor92/some-custom-dataviews/jukebox/README.md

 It worked great for a long time.
 Some music used to get striked once in a while but it wasn't a big deal.
 Then one day, Youtube decided that the striked/unavailable videos should be hidden immediatly for the end user, that way, they couldn't have a clue (except if they remembered their playlist by heart) what the video was.
 For me it was the straw that broke the camel's back: I had to find a solution.

 Around the same time, i've discovered Notion and the PKM world in general.
-For several months, I've built and progressively upgraded a music database system on Notion and I was really satisfied with it at first but it quickly became a burden to use and manage because of Notion's online-only strategy...
-Then, I've heard about Obsidian.
+For several months, I've built and progressively upgraded a music database system on Notion.
+It was definitly not the best tool for the job but I was really satisfied with it.
+Unfortunatly at some point, it became a burden to use and manage because of Notion's online-only strategy...
+The whole database was sluggish and difficult to populate but I forced myself to keep using it nonetheless.

+Then I've heard about Obsidian.
 The local / non-proprietary aspect of the app charmed me but i wasn't sure it could fix my problem.
 But that was before I learned about the plugin ecosystem (Dataview in particular) and at that point i was convinced it could answer my very specific needs.

 But i didn't know where to start because imo, a plugin would be too overkill for what i needed to have (and i'm way too lazy to learn how to make one).
 As i thought my journey with Obsidian was over, I've stumbled accross this fantastic [repository](https://github.com/702573N/Obsidian-Tasks-Calendar) and it opened my eyes: I just needed to use dataview's view with some custom css.

-##  Usage
+## 🎧 Usage

 ### 🏗️ Setup